 Secure syncing of Exchange data made simple

-To remedy these shortcomings, Verbindungssoftware offers CB Exchange Server Sync, a solution for secure synchronization of data between Exchange servers.
-It offers easy synchronization of both multiple Exchange und Outlook accounts, including emails, tasks, contacts, calendars and folders, irrespective of the version of each Exchange server, in a cloud, hybrid or on-premise environment.
+To remedy these shortcomings, Software de conexão offers CB Exchange Server Sync, a solution for secure synchronization of data between Exchange servers.
+It offers easy synchronization of ambos multiple Exchange e Outlook accounts, including emails, tasks, contacts, calendars and folders, irrespective of the version of each Exchange server, in a cloud, hybrid or on-premise environment.
 It’s accurate, reliable and highly customizable.

-It enables you to visualize all your data in a client of your choice including Outlook, Outlook for Mobile, Exchange Online and Mail OS X. The choice is truly yours, as the data is automatically synchronized on the server, not on your device.
+It enables you to visualize all your data in a client of your choice including Outlook, Outlook for Mobile, Exchange Onlinee Mail OS X. The choice is truly yours, as the data is automatically synchronized on the server, not on your device.